-InSoFast, LLC has provided superior quality products and services since 2006.
+InSoFast, LLC has provided superior quality products since 2006.
 We focus on developing energy efficient building systems that exceed present and future energy codes, outperform the competition, and simplify construction processes.

-We are currently headquartered in South Dakota with offices in Pennsylvania and Oregon.
+We are currently headquartered in South Dakota with offices in Pennsylvania.
 Our panels are manufactured and shipped factory-direct from facilities in Massachusetts, Minnesota and Idaho.

-Edward Scherrer is the President and Chief Engineer of InSoFast LLC.
-Building has been a constant in his life.
-Ed started with custom home construction and continued on with Insulating Concrete Form (ICFs) construction, radiant heating systems for do-it-yourselfers, and finally with InSoFast panels.
-Ed is problem fixer and is continually looking for ways to improve how things are built.
+Better building has been a constant in his life.
+Ed started with custom home construction and continued on with Insulating Concrete Form (ICFs), radiant heating systems, and finally with InSoFast panels.
+Ed’s passion is continually looking for ways to improve how things are built.

-When ICFs were introduced to Ed, he took in on with complete enthusiasm.
+When ICFs were introduced to Ed, he took it on with complete enthusiasm.
 While ICFs provide a superior structure, the actual construction process was very technical and difficult.
-Ed developed homeowner and contractor how to seminars and helped develop an engineering package to aid the building officials.
-Always looking at ways to improve, Ed made the on-site installation process easier with panelization kits.
-He provided training classes to contractors across the country in his panelization process.
-Ed also contributed to the patent for improving a new ICF form design which maximized sizing flexibility and reduced shipping costs.
+Ed had to develop for homeowners and contractors, how to seminars and developed an engineering package to aid the building officials.
+Ed contributed to the patent for improving of a new ICF design which maximized sizing flexibility and reduced shipping costs.

-InSoFast panels were born from his experiences – both good and bad – in the ICF industry.
-Ed took the benefits: continuous insulation and built-in studs; but then he looked at what were the issues common to the industry: electrical installation, water leak migration through the wall, and poor installation in the field.
-He developed a product that was easy for DIYers but still answered all the issues that concerned the building science community.
-Ed wanted a foolproof-in-the-field product for finishing basements.
-Now with the new 2.5 EX panels, he has a a foolproof-in-the-field product for exterior insulation as well.
+InSoFast panels were born from his experiences – in the ICF industry.
+Ed took the benefits: continuous insulation and built-in studs; and eliminated the technical and difficult a that = InSoFast.
+A product that was easy for DIYers and still answered all the issues that concerned the building science community.
+Ed develops fail-safe-in-the-field products for the homeowner to the seasoned building science professional.

 - Polysteel PolyPro ICF panel